ldsands/UsefulCodeSnippets/other_software/Linux/kde.md

 - Install [LibreOffice](https://www.libreoffice.org/)
     - Go to [the download site](https://www.libreoffice.org/download/download/) and download the .deb file.
 Once it has been downloaded unzip the file.
     - Now enter the "DEBS" directory and run this command: `sudo dpkg -i *.deb`

+- Install Calibri font

+    ```sh
+    sudo apt-get update
+    sudo apt-get install fontforge
+    sudo apt-get install cabextract
+    wget https://gist.github.com/maxwelleite/10774746/raw/ttf-vista-fonts-installer.sh -q -O - | sudo bash
+    # this will tell you if the Calibri fonts have been installed
+    fc-list | grep Calibri
+    ```

+- Other random stuff to install
+    - Codecs and font stuff `sudo apt-get install kubuntu-restricted-extras -y`
+    - If the computer has an nvidia GPU you need to install `kubuntu-driver-manager` using `Muon` then type in the following commands:

+        ```sh
+        # to check for your GPU
+        ubuntu-drivers devices
+        # to list drivers
+        ubuntu-drivers list
+        # to install the correct driver
+        sudo ubuntu-drivers autoinstall
+        # you then need to reboot
+        # generate a config file
+        sudo nvidia-xconfig
+        # then open nvidia settings in the GUI
+        ```

 ## KDE Plasma Setup